 In order to be eligible for withdrawal, you must have winnings from multiple games, in which winnings from any single game cannot exceed 50% of the total amount of the withdrawal request.

 So you're not allowed to switch games after a big win, but you can't win more than 50% of your withdrawal on a single game!
 What kind of drugs do you need to be on to even think this sort of thing up?

 First, this mismanaged casino employed someone to register here and spam our forums by pretending to be a player praising the greatness of this previously unknown casino.
 A quick search revealed that this person had posted the exact same message on countless other websites.

 Then it became apparent that the game symbols for one of the games at this casino - "Rich Horrific" - were ripped off from the Rival game Scary Rich.

 So we have an incredibly stupid casino name - check.
 Spammers - check.
 Content thieves - check.
 Who would want to trust this casino with their money?

 Luck3 Poker was ejected from the Cake poker network in June 2010 after player balances vanished and staff complained of not being paid for several months.
 At the same time, the Luck3 Casino continued to operate - if you have money in the casino we advise you to withdraw it while you still can.

 A badly run RTG casino with a reputation for refusing to pay players.
 The owners of Lucky 18 were arrested in Israel in 2009 and charged with offering an illegal gambling site to Israeli residents; the charges were later dropped.
-The site was closed in early 2011 but now appears to be operating again.
-Avoid.|
+The site was closed in early 2011, then reappeared using TopGame software, and now hopefully is gone for good.

 Players frequently complain about either not being paid at all, or suffering lengthy withdrawal delays from all the properties owned by this Norwegian group.